 Department of Arts Administration

-Hamilton gained in-field cultural management experience as the Executive Director of the leading arts agency in Southwest Missouri, U.S.A., the Springfield Regional Arts Council.
+Prior to her work at the University of Kentucky, Leah served as Director of the Arts Administration program at Drury University in Missouri.
+Before that, she served as the Executive Director of the leading arts agency in the Missouri Ozarks, the Springfield Regional Arts Council.
 Under Hamilton’s leadership, the Council stabilized its funding and expanded its programming and facilities at The Creamery Arts Center.

-In addition to her M.S. degree, Hamilton holds a Post-Graduate Diploma in Music from the Royal Conservatoire of Scotland and a Bachelor in Music degree from the University of Kansas.
-Hamilton is a former Ambassadorial Scholar for the International Rotary Foundation, and a founding member of the professional chamber ensemble, Octarium.
+Hamilton holds a Master of Science degree in Arts Administration (Drexel University), a Post-Graduate Diploma in Music (Royal Conservatoire of Scotland) and a Bachelor in Music degree (University of Kansas).
+She is a former Ambassadorial Scholar for the International Rotary Foundation, and a founding member of the professional choral ensemble, Octarium.